 Barry, a gabby and seemingly cheerful chap, tries to chat up Ez, who's proud of her career but preoccupied by a troubled private life.
 As Sexton and troupe swirl around them, so do their disturbing memories, and the more their memories accumulate--hers throughout the first act, his throughout the second--the unhappier they're revealed to be.
 Moreover, there's the threat of worse to come when the suspect known as Cerastes (Ben Porter) finally arrives.

 Through the years, Ayckbourn, often called on these shores the British Neil Simon, has been of two minds about people's natures.
 Here, however, he's ready to declare himself an out-and-out pessimist.
-It's a sometimes funny but ultimately bleak view, maximized by Ayckbourn's direction as well as by the superb performance from Wall, Boag and the rest of the Ayckbourn-savvy troupe.
+It's a sometimes funny but ultimately bleak view, maximised by Ayckbourn's direction as well as by the superb performance from Wall, Boag and the rest of the Ayckbourn-savvy troupe.

 (Huffington Post, 12 June 2014)